Table of contents

 should be kept reasonable, so that they may be easily

 extracted.
-A good value for this might be 1000 characters, as
+A good value for this would be 1000 characters, as

 this can easily accommodate ``screen width'' lines as well as